-Google Sheets is focused on the spreadsheet.
+Google Sheets is all about the spreadsheet.
 When thinking about your no-code project, if you need to interact with your data in different ways, go with Airtable.
 If you just need a database to store your data, go with Google Sheets.

 Some people swear by Airtable (like Ben Tossell of Makerpad) because interacting with the data on Airtable is more flexible.
 This makes sense if you’re building something complex because you need to make sure your data is easily viewed and manipulated.

+Airtable has better design and visuals when compared to Google Sheets.
 If you have a team of people who get scared by rows of data, Airtable may be the safer bet.
-Buit if you need to get the job done, Google Sheets is the better option.
+But if you only need a spreadsheet that doesn’t need to be visually appealing, Google Sheets is the better option.